 Three successful influencer campaigns:

-Micro-influencers — with between 1,000 to 100,000 followers — are very helpful with community-based campaigns.
+Micro-influencers — with between 1,000 to 100,000 followers — can be very helpful, and affordable with community-based campaigns.
 In truth, every influencer, if properly vetted, can deliver enormous value depending on your objectives, as you’ll see in the following two case studies.
-Please have a look at our standard-smashing successes:

 Goal: Hankook Tire Canada Corp., a global tire manufacturer renowned worldwide for its high-quality products and dedication to cutting edge innovation, futuristic design concepts, and corporate social responsibility, was looking to expand brand awareness in Canada.